Achievable logoAchievable logo

 A $100 par, 5% convertible preferred stock with a conversion ratio of 4:1 is trading at $100 per share.

-The conversion ratio tells the preferred stockholder how many shares of common stock they receive if they convert their shares.
-The conversion ratio is set when the preferred stock is originally issued and does not change.
-In this example, the preferred stockholder will receive 4 shares of common stock for every preferred share owned.
+The conversion ratio tells you how many shares of common stock you receive when you convert.
+The conversion ratio is set at issuance and does not change.
+In this example, you receive 4 shares of common stock for each preferred share.

 Back to our example: